Fire at Indonesia retirement home kills 16 people

 The blaze was the latest report of a deadly fire in Indonesia, an archipelago of more than 17,000 islands.

-Earlier this month, a fire tore through a seven-storey office building in Indonesia’s capital Jakarta, killing at least 22 people.
+Earlier this month, a fire tore through a seven-storey office building in Indonesia’s capital, Jakarta, killing at least 22 people.

 In 2023, at least 12 people were killed in the country’s east after an explosion at a nickel-processing plant.